Getting Ready to Retire

 Dependent Day Care FSA

-If you are enrolled in the Dependent Day Care FSA, you can request reimbursement for eligible expenses incurred up to your separation date if submitted by the deadline (March 31 of the year after the calendar year in which you participated).
+If you are enrolled in the Dependent Day Care FSA, you can request reimbursement for eligible expenses incurred through the end of the calendar year that includes your separation date if submitted by the deadline (March 31 of the year after the calendar year in which you participated).

 401(k) Savings Plan

-If you choose a distribution, your account will be distributed in a single-sum payment or as a direct rollover distribution to another qualified retirement plan, a 403(a), 403(b) or 457 plan, or to a traditional Individual Retirement Account (IRA).
+your future.
+When you retire, you can request a distribution of your entire account balance.
+Your account will be distributed in a single-sum payment; as a direct rollover distribution to another qualified retirement plan such as a 401(k), 403(a), 403(b) or 457 plan; or a direct rollover to a traditional Individual Retirement Account (IRA).

 To confirm your eligibility for pension benefits, contact the Pension Service Center.